hubertxli/phase-0/week-2/wireframe-reflection.md

 ![alt text](imgs/blog-wireframe.png)

 What is a wireframe?
-It's a blueprint of what the final webpage should look like.
+It is a blueprint of what the final webpage should look like.

 What are the benefits of wireframing?
 It lets you organize the informations you want to tell your viewers.